xebialabs/xl-deploy-kubernetes-operator/documentation/docs/manual/integrating-with-identity-service.md

 issuer can be found in the Identity Service Client section, in OIDC config that can be downloaded from there.

-To check rolesClaimName value, decode the ID token to get the roles path.
+To check rolesClaimName value, decode the ID token.
+[Here](https://docs.xebialabs.com/v.22.2/deploy/concept/deploy-oidc-with-keycloak/#test-public-rest-apis) you can find how to fetch token.
+To Decode ID token you can use this [jwt](https://jwt.io/).
+RolesClaimName is the roles path from decoded value.

 ## 3. Deploy XLD
 1. Deploy XLD and navigate to the Deploy site in the browser.
-Log in with admin user and add the role from the user in the Identity Service to XLD as a principal.
+Log in with `admin` user and add the role(s) from the Identity Service user to XLD as a principal.
+For example, if you are using user with `account-admin` role, this role should be added as principal.
+2. Go to Global permissions in XLD and give needed permissions.
+For admin it will be `admin` and `login` permissions.
 2. Log in to the XLD with user from the Identity Service.